Oolated Luck: Plot

 The story starts off with Donald and his nephews reading an ad about the Oolated Squigg company and its second annual contest.
 The first prize is a south seas cruise on an ocean liner, which Donald wants to win.
-It will be difficult, since Gladstone Gander who is Donald's extremely lucky cousin also wants the prize.
+It will be difficult, since Donald Duck's extremely lucky cousin Gladstone Gander also wants the prize.

 The rules say there is no limit for the number of entries each contestant may submit, so Donald intends to pick all entry forms to make sure Gladstone and his luck won't stop him.
 Picking the entries won't be as easy as it's originally thought.
 The company decided to send the 10,000 entry forms inside squigg-shaped balloons through Duckburg.

 Still determined to get all the raffle tickets within the balloons, Donald tries to grab them as soon they are released.
 Unfortunately, it causes Donald to float away with the balloons.
 The nephews point out a balloon floating near Gladstone, who doesn't want to make the effort of lifting his arm to get it, saying that either a bird will pop the balloon for him or it simply doesn't have the winning ticket.

 Eventually, Donald seems to have caught all the balloons, which, as he points out, must have been placed together via a thermal inversion, meaning they must be floating above a place with a low temperature.
 The place happens to be the Money Bin.
 Scrooge McDuck, fearing the balloons could be another plot of the Beagle Boys trying to steal his money, shoots them down.
 As a multitude tries to get the entry forms, Scrooge, who doesn't know about the contest, tries to make the contestants who followed the balloons go away.
 When he hears about a contest, the idea of paying more taxes because of the prizes horrifies Scrooge where he agrees to give the balloons to the first person who claims them.